HITCSC/T-ESKF/ReadMe.md

 [![ROS 1 Workflow](https://github.com/HITCSC/T-ESKF/actions/workflows/build_ros1.yml/badge.svg)](https://github.com/HITCSC/T-ESKF/actions/workflows/build_ros1.yml) [![ROS 2 Workflow](https://github.com/HITCSC/T-ESKF/actions/workflows/build_ros2.yml/badge.svg)](https://github.com/HITCSC/T-ESKF/actions/workflows/build_ros2.yml) [![ROS Free Workflow](https://github.com/HITCSC/T-ESKF/actions/workflows/build.yml/badge.svg)](https://github.com/HITCSC/T-ESKF/actions/workflows/build.yml)

 We propose a novel approach to address inconsistency caused by observability mismatch in VINS.
 The key idea is to apply a linear time-varying transformation to the error-state.
-This transformation is designed to make the transformed Jacobians independent of states, thereby preserving the correct observability of the transformed system against variations in linearization points.
-Compared to Lie group-based methods, the proposed method is more straightforward and flexible, as it does not require redefining state variables on manifolds.
+This transformation is designed to make the unobservable subspace of the transformed error-state system independent of states, thereby preserving the correct observability of the transformed system against variations in linearization points.
+Compared to Lie group-based methods, the proposed method is more straightforward and flexible.
 We also provide a  [supplemental material](./teskf_doc/Supplementary_Material.pdf) for T-ESKF.

 The code is developed on [OpenVINS](https://docs.openvins.com/index.html).
 During the development of the T-ESKF, utmost care is taken to preserve the original architecture of OpenVINS.
 This allows (standard) ESKF and FEJ-ESKF to remain in the codebase.
 Moreover, RI-EKF is also integrated into this codebase.